AI Image Generation

 Image organization Built-in gallery Scattered in channels

-Video generation Full support Not available
+Video generation Full support Supported, less visual

 Prompt editing Visual interface Text commands